 This course provides both basic and advanced financial planning and management skills necessary in today's nonprofit organization.
 Successful financial planning and business development strategies will be combined to create a financial plan which achieves the goals of the organization.
 Included are basic principles of managerial accounting.
 Fund accounting, budgeting, cash flow analysis, expenditure control, long-range financial planning, audits, and grants and contracts are studied, as applied to nonprofit organizations.

 SBNM 5720 – Nonprofit Board Governance and Volunteer Management

-A foundation course examining the origins and societal role of private nonprofit organizations including their social, political, economic, cultural, and ideological importance in American society.
+A foundation course examining the origins and societal role of private nonprofit organizations including their social, political, economic, cultural, and ideological importance in American society and compared against the global non-governmental sector and organizations.
 Major types of nonprofit organizations are studied, as well as distinguishing organizational characteristics of third-sector institutions as contrasted with business and government organizations.
-The course will also provide an introduction to some of the special management issues of nonprofit organizations.
-Current trends in the independent sector and projections for the future are analyzed.
+Current trends in the nonprofit sector and projections for the future are analyzed.

 SBNM 5730 – Nonprofit Law, Policy, and Government Relations

 This course is designed to improve understanding of the elements, processes, and dynamics of board governance and volunteer management in nonprofit organizations.
 Course includes analysis of the respective roles of the board, executive director, staff and volunteers in nonprofit organizations.
 Focus on means and methods to enable boards and volunteers to maximize organizational effectiveness.
 Students will learn how to assess and improve the effectiveness of a board, the senior leadership, volunteers, and the overall governance of the organization.